harshitm2019/Online-Nursery-Plant-Order-and-Management-System/README.md

  About the Project

-This project is an Online Nursery Plant Order & Maintenance System that allows users to browse, order plants, and manage maintenance schedules.
+This project is an Online Nursery Plant Order & Management System that allows users to browse, order plants, and manage maintenance schedules.
 It is built using Spring Boot for the backend and Angular for the frontend.

 Features